August 2006 Tokyo blackout

-On 14–15 August 2006, a major blackout had occurred in the Tokyo metropolitan area, impacting 1.39 million households and train lines in eastern Tokyo.
-It lasted from 7:38 to 0:54.
-The blackout was caused by a crane ship's boom crashing into the Koto power transmission line 78 over the Edo river, damaging electrical wires.
+On 14–15 August 2006, a major blackout occurred in the Tokyo metropolitan area, impacting 1.39 million households and multiple train lines in eastern Tokyo.
+It lasted from 7:38 to 0:54 JST.
+The blackout began when the boom of a crane ship owned by Mikuniya Construction crashed into the Koto Line 78 and 79 towers that ran across the Edo river, damaging electrical wires.

 Incident

-On August 14, 2006, at around 7:38 am JST, a crane ship sailing near the border between Urayasu city of Chiba Prefecture and Edogawa ward in Tokyo on the Edogawa(now called Edogawa) river, crashed its boom into Koto Line 78.
-The power transmission overhead 275kV Koto lines No. 1 and 2 between the tower No. 79 were interrupted and disconnected, resulting in a power outage at all three substations in Katsunan, Setagaya, and Eda wards of Tokyo.
+On August 14, 2006, a crane ship owned by Mikuniya Construction was sailing near the border between Urayasu City in Chiba Prefecture and Edogawa ward in Tokyo on the Edogawa River.
+The ship's boom crashed in between the Koto Line 78 and 79 electrical power transmission towers at around 7:38 JST.
+Transmission between the two towers (the 275kV Koto Lines No. 1 and 2) was interrupted and disconnected, resulting in a power outage at all three substations in the Katsushika, Setagaya, and Edogawa wards of Tokyo.

-Thanks to grid switching, the Eda substation was restored at 7:46 am, but at 7:58 am, the Shinagawa Thermal Power Plant, which had been isolated from the grid, automatically shut down (due to an increase in demand in the morning due to a lack of supply capacity).
-Because the balance collapsed, the Koto and Jonan substations completely lost power.
+The Edogawa substation was restored at 7:46 by grid switching, but at 7:58, the Shinagawa Thermal Power Plant, which had been isolated from the grid, automatically shut down due to an increase in demand resulting from a lack of supply capacity.
+Owing to this, the Koto ward and Jonan District substations completely lost power.

-At least 120,000 commuters were left stranded on underground trains, many people were trapped in elevators and more than 400 sets of traffic lights malfunctioned.
-The outage was also blamed for a glitch in the computer system at the Tokyo Stock Exchange that prevented it from updating the benchmark Nikkei share average.

-This caused a widespread power outage to 974,000 households in the wards of Tokyo, 220,000 households in the northern part of Yokohama city and western Kawasaki city of the Kanagawa Prefecture, and 197,000 homes in parts of Urayasu City and Ichikawa City, Chiba Prefecture, for a total of approximately 1,391,000 homes.